-Mitigation and management actions affect the characteristics of FAHCs by pushing them in the direction of a more fire adapted state.
+Mitigation and management actions can push communities towards a more fire adapted state.
 This can occur, generally, in three phases.
 Similar to McCool et al. (2006), we describe actions affecting communities by time horizon, and classify actions as occurring pre, during, and post wildfire event (Figure 10).
 As in the previous figure, actions listed are broad and may include multiple specific actions or existing programs.
-Examples include education and outreach, communication and information management, or post-fire assessment of fuel treatments.
-These actions do not constitute the entire suite of potential wildfire mitigation possibilities, but rather a representative set of primary actions used to affect the characteristics of FAHC and their exposure to wildfire hazards.
+Examples include collaboration, education and outreach, communication and information management, or post-fire assessment of fuel treatments.
+These actions do not constitute the entire suite of potential wildfire mitigation possibilities, but rather a representative set of primary actions used to affect the characteristics of FAC and their exposure to wildfire hazards.
+Studies have shown that there is a synergistic effect of multiple activities to protect homes and communities from wildfire (Renner et al. 2010).
+The more actions the community and individual members of the community have taken, the more fire adapted it becomes.

-The specific characteristics these actions affect are outlined in the Fire Adapted Human Communities Phase II Report, and are organized according to the groups in Figure 9.
+The specific characteristics these actions affect are outlined in the Fire Adapted Communities Phase II Report, and are organized according to the groups in Figure 9.
 Actions and programs affect individual, community, and physical and ecological elements, though not all characteristics can be changed within the timeframe or by wildfire programs.
 Understanding social vulnerability, for example, can influence evacuation planning, but wildfire programs do not address the underlying causes of social vulnerability.
 Figures 11 and 12 clarify which characteristics can be altered by wildfire programs by pre, during, and post event period.